 The Corporation does not have a retirement plan for Directors, although it does have a policy on term limits, see "Director Tenure and Term Limits" above.
-The Corporation has also recently adopted a plan to allow Independent Directors to elect to receive some or all their fees as Deferred Stock Units ("DSUs").
-Each such Independent Director can make the election at the end of each calendar year, following which the portion of fees to be paid in DSUs will be credited quarterly, in equal installments.
-When an Independent Director that holds DSUs ceases to be a member of the Board, such Director may redeem their DSUs in multiple tranches, provided that all DSUs must be redeemed by the end of the year, following the year of termination.
-The Corporation has recently established an online compensation management platform to facilitate the issuance and settlement of DSUs granted to Directors in 2024.
+In 2022, the Corporation adopted a plan (the "DSU Plan") to allow Independent Directors to elect to receive some or all their fees as Deferred Share Units ("DSUs").
+The purpose of the DSU Plan is to promote a greater alignment of interests between directors and Linamar's shareholders, and to allow Independent Directors to accumulate a greater financial interest in the performance of the Corporation.